 - Corporate actions: administers corporate actions on securities held such as securities dividends, tender offer, rights issue, etc.

-- Cash Management: maintains cash bank accounts, deposits, withdrawals and other cash transactions.
+- Cash Settlement: maintains cash settlement with Settlement Agent (Banks), deposits, withdrawals and other cash transactions.

 - Reporting: provides the investor with information and analysis of the positions and performance of his/her portfolios.